-COs Course Content CO 1 Describe the preliminary ideas on the Coastal ecosystem, estuaries and structure, dynamics and productivity, CO 2 Explain the state of the coastal process, hazard, management, and the strata of plankton and benthos.
+CO 1 Describe the preliminary ideas on the Coastal ecosystem, estuaries and structure, dynamics and productivity, CO 2 Explain the state of the coastal process, hazard, management, and the strata of plankton and benthos.
 CO 3 Discuss about coastal ecosystems and the mangrove ecosystem of Bangladesh.
 CO 4 Explain the physiography of ocean basins and related processes CO 5 Describe the consequence of sea level rise and salinity and pollution of seas CO 6 Overview of Bangladesh's Blue economy with the Exclusive Economic Zone (EEZ) and beyond the zone.
 The prospect of the Blue Economy in Bangladesh.

-COs Course Content Lectures CO 1 Introduction to Coastal ecosystem, characteristics of estuaries and 2 coastal wetlands, structure, dynamics and bioproductivity of coastal ecosystems, CO 2 plankton and benthos of limnology significance, coastal processes 4 and hazards, its management, CO 3 coastal ecosystems of Bangladesh, Mangrove ecosystem, Sunderban- 3 the world heritage.
-CO 4 Physiography of the bay and ocean basins, oceane current, waves and 3 tides, ocean sediments and mineral resources, productivity of oceans, CO 5 Sea level rise and salinity; Oceanography of Bay of Bengal, marine 3 pollution-Bangladesh perspective.
-CO 6 Prospect of Blue economy in Bangladesh.
+COs Course Content Lectures CO 1 Introduction to Coastal ecosystem, characteristics of estuaries and coastal wetlands, structure, dynamics and bioproductivity of coastal 2 ecosystems, CO 2 plankton and benthos of limnology significance, coastal processes 1 CO 2 and hazards, its management, 4 CO 3 coastal ecosystems of Bangladesh, Mangrove ecosystem, Sunderban- 2 CO 3 the world heritage.
+3 CO 4 Physiography of the bay and ocean basins, oceane current, waves and 3 tides, ocean sediments and mineral resources, productivity of oceans, 3 CO 5 Sea level rise and salinity; Oceanography of Bay of Bengal, marine 3 pollution-Bangladesh perspective.
+3 CO 6 Prospect of Blue economy in Bangladesh.
 2

-13. Teaching and Learning Strategies: Teaching is given both lectures and seminars

-14. Assessment Techniques of the course: Formal Examination-35 marks, Class attendance: 5 Assignments, class test, quiz, oral presentation: 10 marks
+- 13. Teaching and Learning Strategies: An interactive class room including teaching learning-based instructions, audio-visual presentation, inquire-based education and seminars. - 14.
+Assessment Techniques of the course: Formal Examination-35 marks, Class attendance: 5 Assignments, class test, quiz, oral presentation: 10 marks